Central Dupage Hospital Ratings & Violations

 To maintain a Magnet Recognition designation, Central DuPage Hospital has developed strong nursing leadership by encouraging effective communication and shared decision-making processes throughout the facility.
 In addition, the designation requires continuous quality improvements in nursing protocols, a commitment to professional growth and using the best nursing practices.

-- Infections Developed after a Total Knee Hip Replacement Surgery – 1 infection incident out of 1122 procedures.
+- Infections Developed after a Total Knee Hip Replacement Surgery – 0 infections incident out of 1087 procedures.

-- CDI (Clostridium Difficile Infections) – 1 infection incident out of 104,637 patient days.
+- CDI (Clostridium Difficile Infections) – 32 infection incidents out of 89,513 patient days.

 In addition to the two incidences where foreign bodies were left in two patients during a procedure at Central DuPage Hospital from 10/01/2013 through 09/30/2014, other serious patient safety concerns at the facility include:

-- Blood Clotting (Deep Vein Thrombosis) or Postoperative Lung Embolism – 34 incidents of 6336 patients.
+- Blood Clotting (Deep Vein Thrombosis) or Postoperative Lung Embolism – Not statistically better/worse since the last year monitored (2015).

-- Abdominal Wall Surgeries Wound Complication – 1 incident of 834 patients.
+- Abdominal Wall Surgeries Wound Complication – Statistically better since the last year monitored (2015).

-- Accidental Lacerations and Puncture Wounds – 52 incidents of 17,177 patients.
+- Accidental Lacerations and Puncture Wounds – Not statistically better/worse since the last year monitored (2015).

-- Medical Care Associated Collapsed Lung – 3 incidents of 16,620 patients.
+- Medical Care Associated Collapsed Lung – Not statistically better/worse since the last year monitored (2015).